-Did you add your name?
-Did you disclose all resources that you have used?
-(This includes all people, books, websites, etc. that you have consulted) Did you sign that you followed the Aggie honor code?
-Did you solve all problems?
-Did you submit the pdf derived from your latex file of your homework?
-Did you submit (c) a hardcopy of the pdf file in class?
+□ Did you add your name? □ Did you disclose all resources that you have used?
+(This includes all people, books, websites, etc. that you have consulted) □ Did you sign that you followed the Aggie honor code? □ Did you solve all problems? □ Did you submit (a) your latex source file and (b) the resulting pdf file of your homework? □ Did you submit (c) a hardcopy of the pdf file in class?